Jedi: Anthologies and derivative works

 In a deleted scene from Attack of the Clones, the "Lost Twenty" is the name given to a group of Jedi Masters—numbering twenty in total—who left the Jedi Order throughout its history.
 The first 12 of this Lost Twenty became "Dark Jedi" who eventually founded the first Sith Empire.
 In the years preceding the Clone Wars, Jedi Master Dooku left the Jedi Order as a result of differences with his fellow Jedi, becoming the 20th Jedi Master in the history of the Order to do so.
 To showcase the failures of the Jedi they created statues of the fallen Jedi and placed them in the Jedi Temple Archives.

 The animated television series Star Wars: The Clone Wars depicts the battles of the Clone Wars, focusing on the Jedi and clone troopers they lead against the Separatists and its Sith leaders.
 The series reveals that Anakin trained an apprentice, Ahsoka Tano, between Attack of the Clones and Revenge of the Sith.
 Later arcs explore the foundations of Order 66 and Darth Sidious' manipulation of the Jedi Order.

 The animated television series Star Wars Rebels reveals that Ahsoka and a Jedi named Kanan Jarrus survived the purge; the latter trains a new apprentice, Ezra Bridger.
 The series also reveals that, following the start of the purge with Order 66, Sidious commissioned the Inquisitorius, a group of former Jedi who had turned to the dark side for various reasons, to aid Darth Vader in hunting down the remaining Jedi.

-The Clone Wars spinoff series Star Wars: The Bad Batch follows the titular group of enhanced clones, who disobey Order 66 and instead choose to save a younger Kanan after his master is killed by the other clones.
+The Clone Wars spinoff series Star Wars: The Bad Batch follows the titular group of enhanced clones, whose genetic mutations allow them to disobey Order 66 and instead choose to save a younger Kanan after his master is killed by the other clones.

 The canon video game Star Wars Jedi: Fallen Order introduces Cal Kestis, a former Padawan hiding from the Empire who accidentally exposes his Force abilities to aid someone, putting him on the Inquisitors' radar.
 Kestis gets aid from Cere Junda, another Jedi Knight in hiding.
 In the 2023 sequel, Star Wars Jedi: Survivor, it is revealed that mercenary Bode Akuna was also a survivor of Order 66.

 In the limited series Obi-Wan Kenobi, the Great Jedi Purge is depicted in a flashback in which Reva Sevander, future Inquisitor called Third Sister, escapes from the clones during the night of Order 66.